TheUltimateKrtek/GUI-Entity-Framework/README.md

 To create a new database, you need to specify the name of the database during initialization.
 Run the following command from the PostgreSQL bin directory:

 `initdb -D <your_database_cluster_path>`

+If you have already created some other database with port 5432.
+Chage it in `<your_database_cluster_path>/postgresql.conf` file to avoid collision with another database(etc. on 5433 or 5434).
+Find the line port = 5432 and change it to another port.

+`port = 5434			# (change requires restart)`

 ### For Ubuntu/Debian
 ##### Install PostgreSQL
 Open a terminal and run the following commands to install PostgreSQL: